gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 physical attachments (e.g. specify a camera frame in a model to be used for inverse kinematics or visual servoing, without the need to also know the attached link).

+### Implicit frames for links and joints

+Each link has an implicit frame affixed to itself at the offset specified in the `<pose>` tag that can be referenced using the name of the link.
+Likewise, each joint has an implicit frame (`Jc`) affixed to the child link at the offset specified by the `<pose>` tag that can be referenced using the name of the joint.

+### Explicit frames defined by `<frame>`

+To simplify the process of referring to the link frame defined by the

+Links and joints have implicit frames with the same name

+### `<pose frame=''>` attribute

 ### Valid `<frame/>` Usages